aurbn/pubchem-bioassay-database/README.md

 Use: clone repository, cd into it, and run the following:

-docker build -t tylerbackman/pubchem-bioassay-database .
+DOCKER_BUILDKIT=1 docker build -f Dockerfile -t tylerbackman/pubchem-bioassay-database .